-- highlighted and named children who are following instructions; - reminded the child of behaviour expectation in the classroom and the rules that they are in danger of breaking.
-NB the flow of your teaching must not be disturbed by poor pupil behaviour; - followed the 'Road' system in each classroom.
+reminded the child of behaviour expectation in the classroom and the rules that they are in danger of breaking.
+NB the flow of your teaching must not be disturbed by poor pupil behaviour.

 If a child is given time out they must be: